 Industrial Master's Programme in IT

-Industrial Master’s Programme in IT is a study format for the students in Software Engineering and Computer Science curricula in the Institute of Computer Science, where 50% of the student's studies will take place at a partner company.
+Industrial Master’s Programme in IT is a study format for the first year Master's students in Software Engineering and Computer Science curricula in the Institute of Computer Science, where 50% of the student's studies will take place at a partner company.
 Students and companies will be matched for the programme based on mutual interests and research directions of both the student and the company.

 You will collaborate with a partner company during a period of 17 months (3 semesters) for an internship, practical course assignments, and a Master’s thesis while performing tasks that are relevant both to the company and the academic curriculum.

 The Industrial Master’s Programme in IT also encourages networking between companies and students through regular workshops, where participants exchange experience and ideas that support innovation.

 - 50% of the studies will take place at a partner company - you will be spending approximately 20h per week at the company instead of university.You will write your Master Thesis in a research field that is in interest of yours and in compliance with the company's business directions.

 - You will get an opportunity to apply the latest academic knowledge and ideas into the company’s business development.

 - The experience will give you an advantage in the job market - by the end of the programme you have become a specialist who has contributed in-depth to the company's activities.